 - How many AP classes?
 This is going to vary by student and by what college that student is wishing to attend .
 As we’ve read, some students take five APs in their senior year alone and regret it.
 At SPHS three AP classes per year is considered most challenging.
 The Los Angeles Times wrote in “A parent’s guide to AP classes: “For highly selective schools such as Ivy League schools, Stanford, and public universities like UCLA and UC Berkeley, it’s common for accepted applicants to take about eight AP classes throughout high school, though that number can range from five to 13.
 There are many colleges, though, that don’t ask for that many AP classes and offer a very good education, even though they’re not in U.S. News & World Report’s top 30 schools.
 Students can get into a four-year school with just one AP, and in some cases, with none.
 Students with a high school degree can also attend community college without any AP classes, and then transfer to a four-year school.”

-A Guide for SPHS rising 10th graders wishing to take an AP Class
+10th graders wishing to take an AP Class at SPHS

 AP Comp Sci: Because college-bound SPHS tenth graders don’t have an elective spot on their schedule, you’ll need to do some work on your end to open one up.
 You do have some options: One is easy, but pricey, the other is free, but requires a bit of work on your end, just depends on your preferences.
 They both require summer school between ninth and tenth grade.
 Follow the section below for opening up a spot on your schedule for tenth grade.